mohitkr05/aws-learning-by-doing/docs/index.md

 - [x] Understanding SSH
 - [x] How SSH works
 - [x] Using the key pair to login to the instance

+## Day 6

+- [x] Understanding more about the Lightsail instance
+- [x] Installing software on your instance
+- [x] Managing your Instance
+- [x] Monitoring the instance.
+- [x] Understand Burstable instances